 • Document cash payments.
 If you do decide to pay with cash, remember to get a receipt and make sure the payment shows up on your credit card statement.

 • Always pay on time.
 Make it a top priority to stay on top of your credit card bills.
-If you’re struggling to keep up, consider reaching out to your credit card issuer and seeing if they’re able to move your payment due date or temporarily lower your minimum monthly payment.
+If you’re struggling to keep up, consider reaching out to your credit card issuer and seeing if it is able to move your payment due date or temporarily lower your minimum monthly payment.

 One method you can try is the 15/3 credit card payment method.
 You split your credit card payment in half.
 Then, you pay half 15 days before the due date, and the remaining half three days before.

 For example, your bill is due on the 24th of the month.
 And this month’s balance is $700.
 In this case, you pay $350 on the 9th of the month, and the other $350 on the 21st of the month.
-This can help you knock down your debt faster plus lower your credit utilization.
+This can help you knock down your debt faster, plus lower your credit utilization.

 • Make more than the minimum payment.
-To pay off your debt quicker and cut down on how much interest you pay, aim to pay more than your minimum.
+To pay off your debt more quickly and cut down on how much interest you pay, aim to pay more than your minimum.
 If you receive a tax refund or a work bonus, lucky you!
 When wondering what to do with a windfall, why not commit to putting at least part of it toward your credit card payments?

 The Takeaway